yuval-beiser/algo-trading/allcode.md

 Close < longStop * (1-os1/100)
 Then
 begin
-crossind1 = true;
+crossind = true;
-Sell longbuyingPower1 Shares Next Bar at Market;
+Sell longbuyingPower1 Shares Next Bar at Market; end;
-Alert("MNQ Momentum Horse Model - Exit Long");
-end;

-//close long position with trail start moving cross back if marketposition = 1 //there is long position open and
+//close long position after cross30 if marketposition = 1 //there is long position open and
-(close/entryprice-1)*100 >= SmallbaseProfit1
+(close/entryprice-1)*100 >= SmallbaseProfit
 and
 barssinceentry > 1
 //and